BetterHelp Affordable Counseling

 If you are in crisis or are contemplating suicide or self-harm, please consider reaching out to one of the hotlines below.
 The people who monitor these hotlines can give you appropriate resources and support for crises:

-You may also consider contacting the following nonprofit resources for guidance:
+Consider the following nonprofit resources for guidance:

-• The US Department of Veterans Affairs
+• The U.S. Department of Veterans Affairs.

-• The International OCD Foundation
+• The International OCD Foundation.

-• The National Hospice and Palliative Care Association (NHPCO)
+• The National Hospice and Palliative Care Association (NHPCO).

-Affordable counseling through online therapy
+BetterHelp low-income aid: Affordable counseling online

-If you seek a licensed therapist to treat mental health symptoms, stress or other life concerns, the costs of traditional therapy may represent a significant barrier.
+If you seek a licensed therapist to treat mental health symptoms, stress, or other life concerns, the costs of traditional therapy may represent a significant barrier.
 In these cases, online therapy may be hundreds of dollars cheaper per month than in-person therapy.
 For example, platforms like BetterHelp for individuals and Regain for couples cost $65 to $100 (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply) to have sessions with a qualified therapist.
 You can also apply for financial aid through both platforms.

-You can schedule communication through phone, video or live message chat sessions with your therapist—and you can utilize resources like journal prompts, worksheets and potential webinars through the app.
+You can schedule communication through phone, video, or live message chat sessions with your therapist — and you can utilize resources like journal prompts, worksheets, and potential webinars through the app.

 Takeaway